Adolis García Player Props: Rangers vs. Tigers

 Adolis García At The Plate

-- Garcia has 76 hits, which ranks first among Texas hitters this season, while batting .258 with 33 extra-base hits.
+- Garcia leads Texas with 77 hits, batting .258 this season with 34 extra-base hits.

-- Among qualified batters in MLB action, he ranks 77th in batting average, 85th in on-base percentage, and 29th in slugging.
+- Among the qualified batters in MLB action, his batting average ranks 74th, his on-base percentage ranks 73rd, and he is 21st in the league in slugging.

 Ready to play FanDuel Daily Fantasy?
 Get in the game using our link.